-A long time ago (in April 2019), in a galaxy far far away (in Tel Aviv, Planet Earth) we launched a self-serve option.
-Users could now sign up to Rookout without having to contact us first.
-We invested significant resources in online promotion and -- just like any startup at our stage -- we hoped to soon see legions of users signing up and using the tool to fetch data directly from their code.
+A long time ago (in April 2019), in a galaxy far far away (in Tel Aviv, Planet Earth) we launched a self-serve debugging option.
+Users could now sign up for Rookout without having to contact us first.
+We invested significant resources in online promotion and — just like any startup at our stage — we hoped to soon see legions of users signing up and using the tool to fetch data directly from their code.
 However, like many other startups in that initial stage, we soon discovered that many of the people who signed up had quickly “bounced”, never to be heard from again.

 We had several theories as to why folks leave without as much as installing our SDK.
 Our suspicion was that perhaps, for some developers, installing an SDK isn’t as simple or straightforward as we had initially assumed.
 We figured developers would not easily trust a startup with what appears as having access to their code, even though we absolutely do not.
 Some members of the team believed the setup was more complex than we anticipated, while others suspected our product still had some quality issues that prevented a smooth setup experience.

 User test it: do, or do not.
 There is no try

 Naturally, we performed some user testing.
 We also reached out to some recent signups by email and chat and collected data using in-app surveys.
 We learned that some of the assumptions above were correct and we also gained a couple more insights.

 Perhaps the most interesting thing we learned was that some people who signed up for our online offering don’t really understand what they had signed up for.
 Although they visited our web pages and watched an online video of a demo, some still thought they were about to install an IDE plugin, or that they were just about to use another web-based IDE.
 Some even believed they had signed up for an online coding school.